Flight-Free-UK/flight_free_uk_website/source/posts/what-makes-a-frequent-flyer.html.markdown

 ---
 published: false
-title: Frequent flying
+title: Addressing frequent flying
 category: policy-position
 date: 2020-08-31T17:24:52.000Z
 cover_image: /images/uploads/black-plane.jpg
-summary: How many flights per year do you need to take to count as a 'frequent flyer'?
+summary: Who are the frequent flyers, and how can we address the problem?
 author: FlightFree UK
 read_time_minute: 3
 ---
-### It’s a common assumption that business travellers make up the largest sector of flyers – the men in suits who are rarely out of an aeroplane seat.
+### It’s commonly assumed that business travellers make up the largest sector of flyers.

 In fact, business flights made up just 9% of flights in 2017*, a percentage that had been falling steadily year on year even before Covid-19.
 There’s likely to have been an even greater decrease in business flights as a result of coronavirus lockdowns, and we can expect that number to continue to fall as many businesses settle on a digital way of working.
 By far the largest share of the travel market is made up of leisure flights – nearly 2/3rds of all UK flights in 2017.